Visit our online Jewelry Shop

 Ben Amun

 Founder: Isaac Manevitz - Born in Egypt and has a showroom in NYC.
 His bold and trendy jewelry can be seen in fashion magazines and on several starlets.
-He has designed for Raplh Lauren and Calvin Klein.
+He has designed for Ralph Lauren and Calvin Klein.
 He has been designing jewelry for over 30 years.
+Has current website.
 Back to top

 ART